HEP-FCC/FCCeePhysicsPerformance/General/README.md

   - ttbar, ZZ, WW, ZH production
   - ttbar, ZZ and WW in the full hadronic channel

+#### Production of (EDM4HEP) Monte-Carlo samples, Feb 2021

+List of samples, which MC to use: input is being collected at [this googledoc](https://docs.google.com/document/d/1-3L_8u542-dlaL6ws41PYmCgwzffgsleaQKs_qQb6AM/edit#).

 ### Example analyses

 Example analyses can be found in the [FCCAnalyses repository](https://github.com/HEP-FCC/FCCAnalyses).